-RSS reading on the go lacks many of the productivity tools available on the desktop.
 For starters, we can’t use hotkeys to star or mark items as read.
 Multi-tabbed browsing doesn’t exist within RSS reader apps.
-Furthermore, many RSS readers use their own baked-in browser, which lacks features.
+Furthermore, many RSS readers use their own baked-in browser, which lack features.
 Last, we can’t open tabs in the background.

-After a lot of experimentation, I’ve found a combination of apps that greatly speed up mobile RSS consumption by permitting tabbed browsing, gesture support for starring and background tabs.
-I use a combination of Javelin Browser, FeedMe feed reader and a handful of other apps —and it crushes my feeds.
+After a lot of experimentation, I’ve found a combination of two apps that accelerate mobile RSS consumption by permitting tabbed browsing, gesture support for starring and background tabs.
+I use a combination of Firefox and FeedMe feed reader—and it crushes my feeds.
 My setup requires a small amount of configuration to properly use.
 Also, it requires at least Android 4.1 or higher.

-FeedMe is one of the few high-quality, gesture-supporting feed readers with full-text services that also allows opening links in an external browser.
+FeedMe is one of the few high-quality, gesture-supporting feed readers with full-text services that also allow opening links in an external browser.
 Although minimal, it’s full of power.
-Javelin Browser packs in strong features, including VPN (in the paid version), screen overlay (which essentially adds tabs via “chatheads”, or floating bubbles), background loading of tabs, ad-blocking, an intuitive interface and a great deal more.
+Firefox packs in strong features—most important is its tab queuing ability.
 Together, these power my ultra-efficient mobile RSS feed machine.

 FeedMe is really the heart and soul of my daily RSS ritual.
-While other great readers exist, such as Feedly and Press, to my knowledge, none offer the same combination of features as FeedMe.
+While other great readers exist, such as the now-defunct gReader, to my knowledge, no alternative matches FeedMe.
 To get started, first download FeedMe and configure it to accept your feeds.
 FeedMe uses Feedly as a backbone service, meaning your data rests on their servers.
-We’ve written various guides to Feedly and other migration-related articles.
-If you aren’t familiar with the service, consider trying it out (provided they’ve stopped click-jacking).

 Connect to Feedly

 First sign up for a Feedly account, if you don’t already have one.
-Once you’ve set up a Feedly account and added your feeds, start FeedMe.
+Once you’ve set up a Feedly account and added your feeds, on your mobile device, start FeedMe.
 You’ll receive a prompt to connect to Feedly.
 After connecting, configure FeedMe.
-At this point, Javelin Browser should already have been installed.
+(You should have already installed Firefox.)

 Each item in your feed list can use gestures.
 In this case, swiping from left-to-right or from right-to-left.
 By default, FeedMe enables gestures for marking articles as “read”, but the behavior for swiping also offers options for starring, opening in browser, sharing, tagging and more.
 They’re both configurable.
 For my setup, I prefer using the following:

-- Left-to-right: Open RSS item in browser.
-Set Javelin as the default browser to open links.
+- Left-to-right: Open RSS item in a browser.
+Set Firefox as the default browser to open links.
 You may need to go into Settings -> Apps, and then clear another browser as the default app for loading websites.

 - Right-to-left: Star item.
 I use the starring system to keep track of articles that I’ll want to read later.
-For everything else, I use Javelin Browser or FeedMe’s full-text function (double-tap on unlinked text in the main body of an article).
+For everything else, I use FeedMe’s full-text function (double-tap on unlinked text in the main body of an article).

-Double tapping on the center of the screen, while reading any article, will generate full-text for abridged RSS feeds.
+Double tapping on the center of the screen, while reading an article, will generate full-text for abridged RSS feeds.
 In the settings menu, you can also choose among several full-text services.
 However, the default Readability works perfectly.
-I find this useful for reading MakeUseOf articles, which began releasing abridged content last year.

-Using a two-app combo, you can accelerate RSS feed consumption using mobile devices.
-I’ve written extensively about using RSS feeds, but Javelin + FeedMe is the closest I’ve come to desktop-like productivity.
+Using a two-app combo, you can accelerate RSS feed consumption on mobile devices.
+I’ve written extensively about using RSS feeds, but Firefox + FeedMe is the closest I’ve come to desktop-like productivity.
 I highly suggest checking it out.